egtogamat/hotspot-manufacturers/applications/innodev.md

 The warranty will be for 1 year with the possibility to be extended.
 In the warranty period, our first option will be the replacement.
 The repairing procedures will be done by Innodev.
 User will send the equipment to our service office for this procedure.
 Due to the fact that all electronic modules will be immersed in a liquid, the repairing procedure requires special tools and skills.

+For the replacement and repair, the RaspberryPi Compute Module and the mPCIE radio board offer flexible and fast repair time.
-For the replacement and repair, where is possible we will move the ECC chip to the new device so the user will keep the same swarm key and device settings
+When needed (main board damage) and posible, we will move the ECC chip to the new device so the user will keep the same swarm key and device settings

 As part of the European Union we can ensure fast delivery time to all EU countries without any delays due to custom clearance, both for initial purchases and also for service returns.